rouge-ruby/rouge/docs/DevEnvironment.md

 ## Installing Development Dependencies

 Ruby provides support for using external "packages" of Ruby code.
 These packages are called _gems_.
-While Rouge itself does not depend on any gems to perform syntax highlighting, it does have a number of dependencies that you need to install to _develop_ Rouge.
+While Rouge does not depend on any gems to perform syntax highlighting, it does have a number of dependencies that you need to install to _develop_ Rouge.
 These are the development dependencies.

 ### Installing Bundler

 The easiest way to install Rouge's development dependencies is using [Bundler][].
-Bundler is itself a gem and we'll install it differently to how we install the other dependencies.
+Bundler is itself a gem but we'll install it differently to how we install the other dependencies.

 [Bundler]: https://bundler.io/